 The consolidated financial statements of Killam have been prepared on a historical cost basis, except for investment properties, deferred unit-based compensation, a derivative liability and Exchangeable Units, which have been measured at fair value.
 Historical cost is generally based on the fair value of the consideration given in exchange for assets.
-The consolidated financial statements have been prepared on a going concern basis and are presented in Canadian dollars, which is Killam's functional currency, and all values are rounded to the nearest thousand (\$000), except per unit amounts or as noted.
+The consolidated financial statements have been prepared on a going concern basis and are presented in Canadian dollars, which is Killam's functional currency, and all values are rounded to the nearest thousand (\$000), except per unit amounts or as otherwise noted.

 The consolidated financial statements have been prepared considering the impact that the spread of COVID-19 has and continues to have on local, national and worldwide economies.
-Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of non-essential services have triggered significant disruptions to businesses worldwide, resulting in an economic slowdown.
+Measures taken to contain the spread of the virus have triggered significant disruptions to businesses worldwide, resulting in an economic uncertainty.
 Canadian and global stock markets have also experienced great volatility.
 Governments and central banks have responded with monetary and fiscal interventions to stabilize economic conditions.
 Killam has considered the negative economic outlook and cash flow difficulties that may be experienced as a result of this virus, on its tenants, suppliers and lenders.
-Despite the commencement of a vaccine rollout, the ultimate duration and impacts of the COVID-19 pandemic are not currently known, Killam has used the best information available as at December 31, 2020, in determining its estimates and the assumptions that affect the carrying amounts of assets and liabilities, and earnings for the year.
+Killam has used the best information available as at December 31, 2021, in determining its estimates and the assumptions that affect the carrying amounts of assets and liabilities, and earnings for the year.
 Actual results could differ from those estimates.
 Killam considers the estimates that could be most significantly impacted by COVID-19 to include those underlying the valuation of investment properties and the estimated credit losses on accounts receivable.